Decoding the myths about interior designers

-HYDERABAD: The process of revamping your space or creating a home can be an exciting yet overwhelming experience.
-The idea of embracing your style and personality and incorporating it in a space while keeping it functional and aesthetic is what an interior designer essentially does.
-Here are a few common myths about us that I will help deflate:
+The process of revamping your space or creating a home can be an exciting yet overwhelming experience.
+The idea of embracing your style and personality and incorporating it to a space while keeping it functional and aesthetic is what an interior designer essential does.
+Here are a few common myths about us that I will help you deflate:

 DIY resources can replace an interior designer